Michael Grunwald: Books

 Grunwald wrote his first book, The Swamp: The Everglades, Florida, and the Politics of Paradise (2007) after doing a four-part series for The Washington Post in 2002.
 It's the story of man and nature on the Florida peninsula, focusing on the steady destruction and troubled attempted restoration of the Everglades, and it's still considered one of the indispensable histories of Florida.
-Grunwald also wrote the foreword to the Marjorie Stoneman Douglas classic about the Everglades, River of Grass.
+Grunwald also wrote the foreword to the Marjory Stoneman Douglas classic about the Everglades, River of Grass.

 His next book was The New New Deal: The Hidden Story of Change in the Obama Era (2012), a NYT best-seller, it is the inside story of the Obama administration and its response to the 2008 financial crisis.
 He describes the discussions and debates that led to the government's anti-recession measures such as the American Recovery and Reinvestment Act of 2009 (ARRA).
 Taking a positive review of the President's efforts, Grunwald defends the economic measures as full of important, long-term investments while charging Republican Party opponents as being hypocritical and self-serving.
 In 2025, Grunwald's third book, We Are Eating the Earth, about food production and its effects on the environment, was released to good reviews.

-Awards

-Grunwald journalism awards including the George Polk Awards for National Reporting and the Worth Bingham Prize for investigative reporting.
-The Swamp and The New New Deal both received the gold medal for non-fiction in the Florida Book Award.
+The book was a finalist for the 2026 New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism.